Best eSIM for Thailand in 2026: 6 Providers Compared

 • Best for flexibility: Airalo — 12 plan options from 1 GB to unlimited.
 Good if you’re not sure how long you’ll stay or how much data you’ll need.

-• Best for unlimited data: Holafly — true unlimited with hotspot sharing.
-Worth it for content creators and remote workers.
-Expensive for casual use.
+• Best for unlimited data: Yesim — unlimited on dual networks (AIS + TrueMove H) with hotspot sharing from $21.20/week.
+Great value for content creators and remote workers.

 • Best for heavy data on a budget: Sim Local — 50 GB for $13 is unbeatable value if you need serious bandwidth.